 - Niman Ranch Uncured Pork Andouille Sausage - $6.99 - 12oz

 - Imperfect Foods Grass-Fed 85% Lean Ground Beef - $6.49/lb - 1lb

 - Organic Broccoli - $3.09 - 1lb 9oz

 - Organic Gold Beet Bunch - $2.79 - about 1lb 13oz for the bunch

-I can't guarantee these prices will be the prices you get when you order from Imperfect Foods, but it'll give you some numbers to compare against your local grocery stores to see if it makes sense financially for your family.
+I can't guarantee these prices will be the same prices you get when you order from Imperfect Foods, but it'll give you some numbers to compare against your local grocery stores to see if it makes sense financially for your family.

 When we use Imperfect Foods, I don't have to stress about making it to the grocery store with my kiddos.
-We still go to the store for some of the non-produce items, but by using Imperfect Produce, we don't ever reach the point where the fridge is empty and everyone's hungry.
+We still go to the store for some of the non-produce items, but by using Imperfect Foods, we don't ever reach the point where the fridge is empty and everyone's hungry.

-With Imperfect Produce I know the box will come on Tuesday afternoon and it'll provide apples, oranges, vegetables, and sometimes a non-produce item that I want to try out.
+With Imperfect Foods I know the box will come on Tuesday afternoon and it'll provide apples, oranges, vegetables, and sometimes a non-produce item that I want to try out.
 They've recently added a bunch of discounted pantry staples like oils, vinegar, snacks, pasta, and more.

 Customize Your Box